-Camera filters are small circles of tinted glass which creates a huge difference in your images.
+Camera filters are small circles of tinted glass.
+This small piece of equipment creates a huge difference in your images!

 Filters have a variety of jobs: filters improve your pictures, filter out unwanted light, enhance colors, increase contrast, and protect your lens against dust, smears, and scratches.

 In this post, I will go over the three most popular filters.
 The first filter is the UV filter, which is used in all styles of photography.
 This filter doesn’t affect the image quality.
 Instead, its purpose is to protect the lens from dust, dirt, and scratches.
 The original purpose of this lens was to block UV rays, but now that most lenses are able to block those rays, this filter is primarily for protection.